Skip to main content

 --policy.attention_implementation=flash_attention_2

 The total batch size is nproc_per_node × batch_size.
-With --batch_size=1, 8 cards equals a total batch size of 8.
-You can increase this if memory allows.
+With --batch_size=1, 8 cards equal a total batch size of 8; increase if memory allows.

-For debugging, it's recommended to first test with --nproc_per_node=2 to see if it runs, then expand to all 8 cards.
+For debugging, suggest starting with --nproc_per_node=2 to test, then expand to all 8 cards.

 Special Notes

-2. VRAM monitoring: Please monitor GPU VRAM usage during training
+2. VRAM Monitoring: Monitor GPU utilization in real-time during training

-3. Resume training: If training is interrupted, you can continue from checkpoints in --output_dir
+3. Checkpoint Recovery: If training is interrupted, resume from the latest checkpoint in --output_dir

-The Pi0 model internally uses Google PaLI-Gemma model structure for language processing.
-Since it's a recently added Hugging Face model:
+The Pi0 model integrates Google PaliGemma for language processing.
+As a recent Hugging Face model:

-• Compatibility check: If you encounter embed_tokens related errors, please upgrade transformers
+• Compatibility Check: If encountering embed_tokens errors, upgrade transformers

 Solutions